iTwin/itwinjs-core/tools/webpack/modules/BuildingIModelJsModules.md

   --help                    Show help                                                            [boolean]
 ```

 Most of these options are self-explanatory.
 The "--production" argument tells the build script to create the production build of the module.
 The differences between a production build and the development build (which is the default) arise during the webpack step.
 Production builds are minified (eliminating comments and carriage returns, shortening variable names, etc.) and all the calls to the assert function imported from @bentleyjs-core are eliminated.
 Development builds of system modules are put into the "dev" subdirectory of the designated "dest" directory, while production builds are put into the "prod" subdirectory.
-Builds of application modules symlink the required system modules from the appropriate subdirectory based on build type.
+Builds of application modules copy or symlink the required system modules from the appropriate subdirectory based on build type.

 The "--detail" argument requires a number between 0 and 4, (e.g., --detail=2).
 Detail level 1 logs the start and end of each build step (although the output can be a little confusing because some steps are executed in parallel).
-Detail level 2 additionally shows the output of the webpack process, detail level 3 adds a report of skipped steps, and detail level 4 shows substeps such as the symlinking of individual files.
+Detail level 2 additionally shows the output of the webpack process, detail level 3 adds a report of skipped steps, and detail level 4 shows substeps such as the copying or symlinking of individual files.
 Errors are always displayed, and cause the process exit code to be non-zero.

 The "--stats" argument affects the webpack step by passing the "--json" argument to it and directing webpack's output to a file called "webpackStats.json" in the same directory as the module.
 That can be useful for analyzing the packages used by the module as well as other webpack performance information.
 A downside to using that argument is that webpack also directs all errors to the webpackStats.json file, so if you encounter a webpack error with the --stats argument, look in webpackStat.json to get more information about the error.